 The French support for the American War of Independence sparked a trend amongst the nobility and many of them imported and planted American trees to show their encouragement.
 If you walk round a chateau and spot a Redwood tree – it could well be planted in the name of Lafayette 200 years ago, like this one at the Arborteum de Poulaines in the Loire.

 When the Declaration of Independence was signed in 1776, the last surviving member of those who signed alongside Thomas Jefferson, John Adams, James Madison, Patrick Henry, Benjamin Franklin etc. was Charles Carroll (Carrollton, USA).
 He had been educated in St Omer in northern France and spent almost 20 years in France and was in the first delegation to seek help from France at the request of George Washington.
 The collection of books at Saint Omer that Charles Carroll may well have studied dating back to the 7th Century can be seen at the extraordinary St Omer Public library.

 In 1865 the French decided to give America a present to commemorate the 100th Anniversary of the Declaration of Independence in 1876, it took longer to organise but has become an enduring symbol of the alliance between the two countries and their shared love of liberty: The Statue of Liberty.

-The Hermione will sail from Rochefort in April 2015, recreating her famous voyage of 1780, arriving in America in August 2015 landing at Yorktown and then sailing to key points on the coast.
+The Hermione sailed from Rochefort in April 2015, recreating her famous voyage of 1780, arriving in America in August 2015 landing at Yorktown and then sailing to key points on the coast.

 See the video to see just what an amazing undertaking this has been: